nsaadig16/DjangoProjectWeb/README.md

 1. 🍴 Fork the repository
 2. 🌱 Create a new branch: `git checkout -b feature-name`
-3. ✍️ Make your changes and commit: `git commit -am 'Add new feature'`
+3. ✍️ Make your changes and commit: `git commit -m 'Add new feature'`
 4. 🚀 Push the branch: `git push origin feature-name`
 5. 🔁 Open a Pull Request